 Germany has a reputation for being a clean and eco-friendly nation.
 Whether you’re in the streets of Hamburg or the open fields of Bavaria, be sure to dispose of litter and recycle plastic and glass containers.

-Lastly, be aware that almost all shops and businesses are closed on Sundays, so if you planned on eating out or doing some shopping, it’s best to get it done during the rest of the week.
+Also be aware that almost all shops and businesses are closed on Sundays, so if you plan on eating out or shopping, it’s best to get it done during the rest of the week.